vmware/vcf-security-and-compliance-guidelines/features-capabilities/encryption/key-providers/native-key-provider/README.md

 ### How do I tell which virtual machines are using a key provider?

-There is currently no method to tell which virtual machines are using a key provider except by examining the .vmx file for each virtual machine.
-To work around this we suggest setting the default key provider as you desire, then doing a re-encrypt on the virtual machines to ensure they’re using the key provider you want.
+This information is visible in the virutal machine summary tab in vCenter.
+You can also use PowerCLI to retrieve this information.
+An example of this process is provided in the [code-samples](https://github.com/vmware/vcf-security-and-compliance-guidelines/tree/main/features-capabilities/encryption/code-samples) directory.

-### What FIPS 140-2 levels does Native Key Provider support?
+### What FIPS 140-3 levels does Native Key Provider support?

-FIPS 140-2 defines different “levels” of requirements.
+FIPS 140-3 defines different “levels” of requirements.
 Levels 2 through 4 require tamper-evident physical devices.
 As shipped by VMware, Native Key Provider is a completely software-based solution and does not involve devices.
 Therefore, it meets Level 1 requirements, as vSphere does.

 ### Is Native Key Provider certified for use with PCI DSS, HIPAA, NIST 800-53, ISO 27001, etc.?

 Native Key Provider is often used to meet data-at-rest requirements found in a variety of regulatory compliance frameworks.
 Compliance certification happens against implementations of software, not the software itself, and will depend on the design and implementation decisions you make when building your environment.
+That said, numerous environments that are subject to regulatory compliance have been built using Native Key Provider.

 Please consult your compliance auditors for more information about how system design choices may affect your compliance goals.

 ### I replicate to a DR site; how will I decrypt my replicated virtual machines?

-You can import the Native Key Provider backup into the DR site vCenter Server.
+You can import the Native Key Provider backup into the DR site vCenter.
 That will allow that cluster to decrypt and run the encrypted virtual machines.
 We recommend testing it prior to an incident, of course.
 Ensure that a copy of the key provider backup is also available to the DR site.

 ### Is Native Key Provider available in VMware Cloud on AWS SDDCs?